USDA-ARS-GBRU/SugarcaneCrossingTool/README.md

 **How to Contribute**

-To contribute to the STracT application, follow these steps:
+To contribute to the SCT application, follow these steps:

 1. Fork the repository on GitHub.
 1. Clone your forked repository to your local machine.